 3. Glamping Means Fabulous Food

-At Goosewing Ranch, a full food preferences profile is taken ahead of time.
+In advance, Goosewing Ranch takes a full food preferences profile ahead of time.
 My kids dislike peanuts and peanut butter because my daughter once had a peanut allergy, and my husband doesn’t eat red meat.
 All these preferences were taken into account when making our meals.

 When glamping, guests have high expectations on food as well as accommodations.
 In our first trip, we were beyond impressed with Ryan, our chef extraordinaire.
 The setting couldn’t be more spectacular: meals are either in a tent or under the stars.